Embraced

 Embraced was a Swedish melodic black metal band formed in Malmö in 1993.
 They released their first demo in 1997, and signed with Regain Records, they then toured Sweden, Finland, and Germany.
 After adding another keyboardist and guitarist, they released their full-length Amorous Anathema in 1998.
 The follow-up Within appeared in 2000.
-The band split up in 2000, and reunited in 2004, but since there was no news from the band its status is still unknown.
+The band split up in 2000, and reunited in 2004.